List of state highways in Louisiana (600–649): Louisiana Highway 613

+Louisiana Highway 613 (LA 613) was a collection of four state-maintained streets in Metairie and New Orleans established with the 1955 Louisiana Highway renumbering.
+All four routes have since been deleted from the state highway system.

 Louisiana Highway 614

+Louisiana Highway 614 (LA 614) runs 5.71 mi in Haughton.

 Louisiana Highway 615

 Louisiana Highway 615 (LA 615) runs 10.34 mi in an east–west direction from a junction with LA 157 and LA 159 north of Shongaloo, Webster Parish to US 79 in Haynesville, Claiborne Parish.